GI Jeopardy Competiton

 Final Round at ACG Meeting, October 6, 2018

-The five highest scoring training programs from the on-line preliminary round will be invited to send teams of two trainees each to compete in the final round at the World Congress of Gastroenterology at ACG 2017 Annual Meeting and Postgraduate Course in Orlando, Florida on October 14, 2017.
+The five highest scoring training programs from the on-line preliminary round will be invited to send teams of two trainees each to compete in the final round at the ACG 2018 Annual Meeting and Postgraduate Course in Philadelphia, Pennsylvania on October 6, 2018.
 All participants will be invited to attend the entire ACG Postgraduate Course.
 The final competition will consist of two rounds of questions before a live audience.
 In the first round, all five teams will compete against one another.
 Round two will consist of the three top scoring teams of that round.
-Each member of the team that wins the competition will be awarded $1,000 toward a round trip ticket to the 2018 ACG Annual Meeting and Postgraduate Course in Philadelphia, Pennsylvania plus a trophy for the program.
+Each member of the team that wins the competition will be awarded $1,000 toward a round trip ticket to the 2019 ACG Annual Meeting and Postgraduate Course in San Antonio, Texas plus a trophy for the program.

 We encourage your program to participate in this fun and educational program.

 A link to the online competition site, along with the log in information, will be sent to each program director and coordinator in July.
-If you have any questions about the program, contact Lauren Brunk at the ACG office (email@example.com or 301-263-9000).
+If you have any questions about the program, contact Valencia Waller at the ACG office (email@example.com or 301-263-9000).